Taupō Volcano: Current activity and future hazards

 Taupō Volcano is mainly under the large blue Lake Taupō seen from its north from low earth orbit with beyond to its south the smaller Lake Rotoaira, and the active stratovolcanoes of Tongariro and Ruapehu covered in this picture with snow.

 Composition studies suggest the Taupō Volcano has had historic vents to the south and north of the present lake, and recent seismic activity does extend beyond the lake to its north and south.
 To the north the border with the Maroa Caldera is ill-defined but most of the seismic activity is likely related to structures related to this caldera.
 While studies have identified one Taupō composition vent 20 km to the north of Lake Taupō, this presumably resulted from a dyke extusion about 26,000 years ago.
 Recent activity to the north of the lake is assigned in terms of magma bodies, to the Poihipi volcano under Wairakei.
 As of 2024 it is possible that Taupō is in a state of internal instability that is susceptible to dynamic triggering by tectonic earthquakes, as the 2016 Kaikōura earthquake triggered a deformation event in the north-west portion of the volcano without seismic or deformation events being observed in closer volcanoes to that earthquake's epicentre.

 From May through December 2022 there was increased earthquake activity with lakeside slumping and inundation from a small tsunami and ground deformation.
 The Volcanic Alert Level for Taupō Volcano was raised to Volcanic Alert Level 1 (minor volcanic unrest) on 20 September 2022.
+In retrospect analysis was consistent with the largest earthquake being of volcano-tectonic origin linked to magmatic overpressure.